 This is how to get rid of seasonal allergies if your kids suffer too.
 Minimize the down days and help them feel better when the seasons change like this.

 Do your kids suffer from seasonal allergies like mine?
 I am affected a little bit, but my kids feel them more.
 When the leaves start to change color, or the flowers begin to bloom, their allergies flair up – noses start running and my kids feel yucky.
-My main goal as a mom, of course, is keeping them feeling well, so I do whatever I can to minimize the days they’re feeling yucky.
+My main goal as a mom, of course, is keeping them feeling well.
+Whatever I can to minimize the days they’re feeling yucky.
 Here are a few things we do for the kids to help them deal with allergy symptoms both when we’re traveling and when we’re at home.
 We hope this helps you understand how to get rid of seasonal allergies in your family too!

 The end of summer is approaching and that means many things for our family.
 School is about to start, we are wrapping up our last summer road trip together.
 The seasons are about to change again!
 “Ugggg,” we used to say.
 The noses would start running, the eyes would start itching, sneezing would fill the walls of our house.